Low-Cost Dental Veneers Abroad

 - If the teeth have proper shape but minor malalignment, orthodontics would be the treatment of choice as teeth do not require trimming.

-- If the teeth are improperly shaped and require minor correction in alignment, veneers may be the better option for both defects.
+- If the teeth are improperly shaped or require minor correction in alignment, veneers may be the better option for both defects.

 4. Diastema Closure

 A diastema is a space between two teeth.
 Mostly, it is seen in between the two front teeth.
 This space can be efficiently covered up by using veneers.

 Some people suffer from a condition called Bruxism, in which they grind their teeth against one another, mostly at night.

 This leads to the wearing down of the chewing surfaces of teeth.

 Here, aside from the cosmetic correction, functional correction is also required.
 Only after this can any cosmetic treatment be successful.